Consumer Info

 Clarks Summit University is working in cooperation with the U.S. Department of Education and state agencies to comply with required authorizations to provide educational access to students across the country.
 When authorization or licensure is necessary or becomes necessary, Clarks Summit University is working to obtain the required approvals and authorizations or exemption to meet all state requirements.
 While we monitor the laws in each state, authorization of distance education is a dynamic environment and prospective students should check this site often for updates.

-Due to state and federal higher education regulations, Clarks Summit University has chosen not to accept applications from students residing in the following states.
+Due to state and federal higher education regulations, Clarks Summit University does not offer online education to students residing in the following states.
 This applies only to online students residing in these states.
 Students from all 50 states as well as international students are welcome to apply for any on-campus program.
 Please contact an admissions counselor for further information.

 All Online Degree Programs